Fungal Pathogen Genomics (postponed)

 How to apply

-Applicants should be graduate students, postdocs, clinicians/healthcare professionals and lab heads working on fungal organisms.
+Applicants should be graduate students, postdocs, clinical scientists, clinicians/healthcare professionals or lab heads working on fungal pathogens.

 Please note: Applications must be supported by a recommendation from a scientific or clinical sponsor (e.g. supervisor, line manager or head of department).
 A request for a supporting statement will be sent to your nominated sponsor automatically during the application process.
 Applicants must ensure that their sponsor provides this supporting statement by the application deadline.
 Applications without a supporting statement cannot be considered.